sohamshinde69/Italy-Airbnb-Price-Prediction/README.md

 |🚀 Gradient Boosting	 |  83.46     |	  268.37	 |   0.089   |
 <br>
 Lower MAE and RMSE are better.
 Higher R² is better.

+<h2>🏆 Final Model</h2>

+The final model used in the Streamlit application is:

+Gradient Boosting Regressor

+Configuration:

+n_estimators = 200
+learning_rate = 0.05
+max_depth = 3
+random_state = 42

+<h3>Why Gradient Boosting?</h3>

+Linear Regression was initially explored, but it produced negative price predictions during experimentation.

+Since a negative Airbnb nightly price is not meaningful, Gradient Boosting was selected as the practical model for the final application.

+The final serialized model was saved as:

+model.pkl